On This Page

 Phone: 705-675-1151 (2429)

-Lise joined the Office Research Services team as the Research Contracts Officer and is now the Post-Award and Ethics Officer and Lead ROMEO Administrator.
+Lise joined the Office Research Services team as the Research Contracts Officer.
 Lise came to Laurentian in 2007, where she worked at l’Institut franco-ontarien in the role of Executive Assistant.
 In 2010, she accepted a Nurse Practitioner/MScN Clinical Placement Coordinator position at the School of Nursing.
 Lise has built her career in a variety of roles and industries where she learnt quite quickly how to adapt to different working environments.

 Parker Building, L-607